PhysicsX/QTonRaspberryPi/README.md

-# Cross compilation of Qt6.8.1 For Raspberry pi 3/4/5 with Docker(Base and QML packages) and Remote Debugging with Vscode
+# Cross compilation of Qt6.8.1 and Opencv For Raspberry pi 3/4/5 with Docker(Base and QML packages) and Remote Debugging with Vscode
-In this content, you will find a way to cross-compile Qt 6.8.1 for Raspberry Pi hardware using Docker isolation.
+In this content, you will find a way to cross-compile Qt 6.8.1 and Opencv (4.9.0) for Raspberry Pi hardware using Docker isolation.
 This is a complete tutorial that you can learn how to debug the application with vscode.

 The primary advantage of Docker is its ability to isolate the build environment.
 This means you can build Qt without needing a Raspberry Pi (real hardware) and regardless of your host OS type, as long as you can run Docker (along with QEMU).
 Additionally, you won’t need to handle dependencies anymore (and I’m not kidding).
 This approach is easier and less painful.